-The developer will be required to provide improvements which will convey surface drainage to Master Plan inlets and which will provide a path for major storm conveyance.
+The Flood Control District has indicated that permanent drainage service is available to the proposed project and the developer will be required to provide improvements which will convey surface drainage to Master Plan inlets and which will provide a path for major storm conveyance.
 When development permits are issued, the subject site will be required to pay drainage fees pursuant to the Drainage Fee Ordinance.